Skip to main content

 emojiListenabled

-Current Slack message actions include send, upload-file, download-file, read, edit, delete, pin, unpin, list-pins, member-info, and emoji-list.
+Current Slack message actions include send, upload-file, download-file, read, edit, delete, pin, unpin, list-pins, member-info, and emoji-list. download-file accepts Slack file IDs shown in inbound file placeholders and returns image previews for images or local file metadata for other file types.

 Access control and routing